evilbunny2008/weeWXWeatherApp/README.md

 ## Installation

-### Preparing WeeWx
+### Preparing weeWx

-Unlike general weather apps, which get data from third party websites, this app gets data from personal weather stations running WeeWx.
-Before you can use this app, you need to prepare WeeWx with a custom template.
-To find out more about running WeeWx you can find details on the [WeeWx website](http://weewx.com/).
+Unlike general weather apps, which get data from third party websites, this app gets data from personal weather stations running weeWx.
+Before you can use this app, you need to prepare weeWx with a custom template.
+To find out more about running weeWx you can find details on the [weeWx website](http://weewx.com/).

 You need to download the [data.txt template](https://raw.githubusercontent.com/evilbunny2008/WeeWxWeatherApp/master/data.txt.tmpl) and save it into your skin directory.
 On a debian install this will be /etc/weewx/skin/Standard/data.txt.tmpl, this file isn't really user configurable, so just copy it in place.